Stanisławów Voivodeship

 Stanisławów Voivodeship (Województwo stanisławowskie) was an administrative district of the Second Polish Republic (1918–1945).
 It was established in December 1920 with an administrative center in Stanisławów.
 The voivodeship had an area of 16,900 km^{2} and comprised twelve counties (powiaty).
 Following World War II, at the insistence of Joseph Stalin during the Tehran Conference of 1943, Poland's borders were redrawn, Polish population forcibly resettled and Stanisławów Voivodeship was incorporated into the Ukrainian Soviet Socialist Republic as Stanislav Oblast (later renamed as Ivano-Frankivsk Oblast).

 September 1939 and its aftermath

-Following German invasion on Poland, and in accordance with the secret protocol of Molotov–Ribbentrop Pact, Soviet forces invaded eastern Poland on September 17, 1939.
+Following German invasion on Poland, and in accordance with the secret protocol of the Molotov–Ribbentrop Pact, Soviet forces invaded eastern Poland on September 17, 1939.
 As bulk of the Polish Army was concentrated in the west, fighting Germans, the Soviets met with little resistance and their troops quickly moved westwards.
 Polish authorities originally intended to organize anti-German resistance in Stanisławów Voivodeship (see: Romanian Bridgehead), with Polish Army units planning to stand ground until the spring of 1940 when a French attack on Germany was expected.
 However, the Soviet invasion of Poland rendered these plans ineffectual.
 It is estimated that prior to Soviet counter-offensive in the latter part of World War II, over 18,000 Polish civilians in Stanisławów Voivodeship fell victims to OUN-UPA massacres.